antonarhipov/aoc2024-swift/Sources/Day02/learning.md

 compactMap() is a specialized form of map(). compactMap() applies a compacting step once the map() operation has been completed: all optionals get unwrapped, and any that contained nil get discarded.

 2. !!!!!
 No sliding window function in the stdlib is painful!

     let windowSize = 2
     let diffs = (0..<(numbers.count - windowSize + 1)).map { i in
         let window = Array(numbers[i..<i + windowSize])
         return window[0] - window[1]
     }

+    Update: see #5 - it's part of the Algorithms package

 3. allSatisfy